jlinoff/pam/PROPOSAL.md

   consistently with the example records beside it.
 It returns a count and the shots raise on zero, so a markup change cannot silently restore the churn.

+- **Subpixel text layout — tolerated, not fixed.** Chrome measures the field box's legend a fraction of a pixel differently between runs, which shifts the two edges of the gap the legend leaves in the box's border.
+The result is a 105x2 band of at most sixteen differing pixels, 0.004% of the image and invisible, that made `pam-new-record-field-1.png` churn on about half of all runs.

+  Three attempts to fix it at the source failed — a caret, field scroll position, a dropdown still fading — because it is not the harness's to fix.
+  `diag_churn.py` captures one shot repeatedly and reports where the pixels differ; that located it in one run after two wrong guesses had cost several.

+  The comparison now tolerates a difference no more than **3 rows tall** and **64 pixels**.
+Height is the discriminator, not count: sixteen pixels sounds negligible but a text caret is twenty-eight, so a count threshold alone would sit perilously close to masking one.
+Nothing meaningful in this UI is three pixels tall except a border line.

+  A tolerated difference is always **reported** — printed as `same~` with its pixel count, and summarised at the end of the run — so it cannot quietly grow into something real.
+The file on disk is left untouched, which is the point: rewriting it for invisible differences is exactly the git churn the byte comparison exists to prevent.

 - **Scroll position in overflowing fields.** A field whose content does not fit keeps a scroll offset, and where typing leaves it depends on timing.
 Six lines of ingredients in a 5em textarea and a twenty-character password in a